Last updated on 2026-03-27

 Featured Experiences

-- In-class career workshops and one-on-one coaching to support students in securing work term positions.
+- Career Workshops: In-class workshops and one-on-one coaching to prepare students for the work term and job market.

 Career Options

-Graduates of the Pharmaceutical Regulatory Affairs & Quality Operations program can explore a variety of career options in Canada, including:
+Graduates of the Pharmaceutical Regulatory Affairs & Quality Operations program can pursue various career paths in Canada, including:

-- Regulatory Affairs Assistant: Supports regulatory affairs teams in preparing documentation and submissions to regulatory bodies.
+- Regulatory Affairs Assistant: Supports regulatory affairs teams in preparing submissions and documentation for regulatory bodies.

-- Quality Assurance Investigator: Conducts investigations into quality issues and ensures compliance with industry regulations.
+- Quality Assurance Investigator: Conducts investigations into quality issues and ensures corrective actions are implemented.

 - Documentation Administrator: Manages and maintains regulatory documentation and records for compliance purposes.

-- Medical Information Associate: Provides information and support regarding medical products and regulatory requirements to healthcare professionals.
+- Medical Information Associate: Provides information and support regarding pharmaceutical products to healthcare professionals and patients.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.